 Language credentialing is an evaluation of language competency for second language speakers based on the Common European Framework of Reference for Languages (CEFR).
-In November 2001, a European Union Council Resolution recommended using the CEFR to set up common systems of validation of language ability.
-The six reference levels are becoming widely accepted as the European standard and quickly becoming recognized internationally for grading an individual's language proficiency.
-It is a standardized assessment of language proficiency recognized internationally.
+It is a standardized assessment of language proficiency recognized internationally that is administered by partner organizations.

 Upon successful completion at each level students receive a diploma.
 Four areas of communication: oral production, written production, listening comprehension and written comprehension are assessed.